hiddencilantro/paperless-paper-chart-EMR/README.md

 * implement additional OAuth providers
 * password entry for destroying records instead of just confirmation pop-ups
 * have user select time zone or use JS to get local time on client side?
+* encounters index (limit # of displayed records per page)
+    - links to page numbers
+    - allow user to select how many records to display

 ///
 <%= button_to "Delete Account", current_user, method: :delete, data: {confirm: "You are about to permanently delete a provider account.
 ALL of your data will be lost.
 Are you sure?"} %>